anilpraneeth/time-series-rollup/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/anilpraneeth/time-series-rollup/graphs/commit-activity)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-A robust PostgreSQL-based system for managing and aggregating time-series data with exponential rollup strategies, adaptive processing windows, and comprehensive error handling.
+A production-ready PostgreSQL-based system for managing and aggregating time-series data with exponential rollup strategies, adaptive processing windows, comprehensive monitoring, and robust error handling.
 This system is specifically designed for AWS RDS or Aurora PostgreSQL as an alternative to pg_timeseries and pg_timescaledb, which are not supported in these environments.

 ## Table of Contents
 - [Quick Start](#quick-start)